ametis70/webboom/README.md

 This project uses Emscripten as its compiler toolchain.
 To install it, follow [this instructions](https://emscripten.org/docs/getting_started/downloads.html) and activate the **2.0.30** version.

-You'll also need [CMake](https://cmake.org/download/) to create and run the build scripts, so go ahead and install it.
+[CMake](https://cmake.org/download/) is needed to generate and run the build scripts, so go ahead and install that too.

 ### Bulding `prboom-plus.wad` and prboom-plus for PC

-To run prboom-plus (on desktop or web), you'll need first the `prboom-plus.wad` [PWAD](https://doomwiki.org/wiki/PWAD).
+To run prboom-plus (on desktop or web), you'll first need the `prboom-plus.wad` [PWAD](https://doomwiki.org/wiki/PWAD).
 It can be built off the `prboom2/data` directory on this repository using the CMake commands to compile a desktop build:

 ```sh
 cd prboom2